-Ever since its inception in 2003, Abu Dhabi University has dedicated its mission to the intellectual development of individuals who will graduate to be global leaders making a positive contribution to national and global prosperity.
-This mission, however, is not limited to educating students but is extended to the University's proactive participation in the national development process that will transform the UAE into a knowledge-based economy, thereby enhancing its status as a prosperous and strong nation.
+Ever since its inception in 2003, Abu Dhabi University has dedicated its mission to the intellectual development of individuals who will graduate to be leaders making a positive contribution to national and global betterment and prosperity.
+This mission, however, is not limited to educating students but is extended to the University's proactive participation in the national development process that will transform the UAE into a knowledge-based economy.

-At Abu Dhabi University, we are committed to building national capacity, and fueling the economic engine with talented graduates and excellent faculty.
-In twelve short years, the University has become a force for socio-economic progress, and cultural enrichment of our region.
-Our student enrollment has now approached 7000 students in undergraduate and postgraduate programs, our alums have reached over 9000 and in the last 3 consecutive years the employment rate of Abu Dhabi University graduates has averaged an impressive 90%.
+Although a young institution, our student enrollment has already reached 7000 in undergraduate and postgraduate programs, our alumni have reached over 9000 and in the last 3 consecutive years the employment rate of Abu Dhabi University graduates has averaged an impressive 90%.